Ingenium-Games/ingenium/Documentation/SQL_Events_Exports.md

 # SQL Events & Exports

-Complete reference for SQL-related events, exports, and commands in ig.core.
+Complete reference for SQL-related events, exports, and commands in ingenium.

 ## Server Events